GeoBradDev/WWJC_ChromeExtension/README.md

 # 🙏 WWJC Bot — What Would Jesus Comment?

-**WWJC Bot** is a Chrome extension and AI-powered backend that calls out hypocrisy using the moral framework of Christian scripture.
+**WWJC Bot** is a Chrome extension and AI-powered backend that identifies contradictions using the moral framework of Christian scripture.

 Users can highlight any social media post, right-click, and generate a Bible-based comment that challenges the statement using teachings of Jesus and God.